Image: NASA/JPL/University of Arizona

 Chuck went back to working for Moe Sterett, but only after the local chapter of the American Legion forced Moe to rehire him.
 Chuck went from merely disliking his job to hating it, mostly because he was embarrassed at having to limp around in pain while serving customers.
 But he didn't dare leave Moe's, for early in 1952 Mom lost her job when the tool and die company she worked for went under.
 Try as she did, the only other job Mom could find was cashier at the A&P, which didn't pay shit compared to the bookkeeping job.

 By May of 1952 I was ready to graduate high school, a pretty smart kid who didn't have any money to go on to college.
 Between me and Mom at the A&P and Chuck at the gas station we were getting by, but not exactly in fine style.
-It was around this time that Chuck really began to worry Mom and me.
+It was around this time when Chuck really began to worry Mom and me.
 He became more morose with each passing day, often spending his off time in his room, sleeping or staring at the walls.
 The job he hated, along with his injury and the pressure of being the primary breadwinner in the household, had turned him into a recluse.
 We thought that was the extent of his problems, so we simply worried and hoped he would get better in time.

 Turned out we had no idea what was really bugging him, though we found out soon enough.